Egyptian sumo wrestler storms his way into ancient sport

 Slapping is permitted, punching and hair-pulling are not.

-Sumo tournaments are broadcast daily, but fight for audience with sports like football.
-It has trouble attracting new wrestlers within Japan as the rigours of daily life scare off enthusiasts.
+Sumo tournaments are broadcast daily, but fight for audience with sports like soccer.
+It has trouble attracting new wrestlers within Japan as the rigors of daily life scare off enthusiasts.

 Wrestlers down mammoth, protein-laden meals, often followed by naps.
 But Osunaarashi, whose sumo name means "Giant Sandstorm," forewent this during Ramadan, trimming some 5 kg from his 156-kg, 1.88-metre (6 ft 2 inch) frame.